After Brexit: Is the European Dream Still Possible?

 Bible prophecy reveals that there will be a final effort toward European unity when 10 kings (nations or groupings of nations) will “give their power and authority to the beast” (Revelation 17:13).
 This political leader, called the beast, will once again be reunited with a religious leader from Rome, known as “the false prophet” and “the great harlot” (Revelation 16:13; 17:1).
 The result will be a final political and religious union in Europe.

 The Church of God has forecast for decades that Britain will not be part of that final European superstate.
+It now appears that will become a reality on Jan.
+31. After Britain leaves the EU, we will keep our eye on what develops within the U.K. and the EU.

 Keep watching Europe!